 505(b)(1): This regulatory pathway is used to obtain FDA approval of a new drug whose active ingredients have not previously been approved.
 This submission requires both clinical and non-clinical data to prove the product’s safety and efficacy.

 505(b)(2): This regulatory pathway is used to obtain FDA approval of a new drug.
 With this submission, the product will contain active ingredients to a previously approved drug, and so the submission can, in part, rely on the safety and efficacy data related to a similar product.

 Biocidal Products Regulation (BPR (EU) 528/2012);

-Biocidal products require authorisation from ECHA (European Chemicals Agency) prior to being placed onto the market, and the active ingredient within that product must be previously approved.
+Biocidal products require authorization from ECHA (European Chemicals Agency) prior to being placed onto the market, and the active ingredient within that product must be previously approved.
 The BPR replaces the Biocidal Products Directive (BPD) and relates to the use of biocidal products used to protect against harmful organisms.
-The new EU BPR introduces amendments that will affect the marketing of biocidal products, including an option for businesses to apply for a single authorisation of a biocidal product across the European Union.
+The new EU BPR introduces amendments that will affect the marketing of biocidal products, including an option for businesses to apply for a single authorization of a biocidal product across the European Union.

 Further information can be found on the ECHA website.

 Perfectus Biomed offer GLP-compliant, UKAS-accredited in vitro testing to provide the data required to support products through global regulatory processes.
 Our expertise and knowledge are fundamental to the services we provide.
 Please get in touch for further information.

 We are happy to help with your microbiological requirements and with any other queries you may have.